MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 ### Borrowed Code
-- Boilerplate project was based off a modified [Assignment 5](https://github.com/CEN3031-spr16/Assignment-5).
+- Boilerplate project was based off a modified and completed [Assignment 5](https://github.com/CEN3031-spr16/Assignment-5).
 - Most static dependencies are listed in *package.json*, and downloaded in *client/fonts* and *client/dependencies*.
 - Styling templates: Bootstrap, and the [Lumino](https://medialoot.com/item/lumino-admin-bootstrap-template/) template.
-- *md5-device-fingerprint.js*: File used to calculate a browser-specific MD5 hash, [source](https://gist.github.com/splosch/eaacc83f245372ae98fe)
+- *md5-device-fingerprint.js*: File used to calculate a browser-specific MD5 hash.
+[Source](https://gist.github.com/splosch/eaacc83f245372ae98fe).
 - Other code sections were borrowed from StackOverflow, and used throughout our app.
 A their source was provided in a comment if so.